ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 ### Setting up a Silo to host the grains

-Once you have your grains in place, you need a way to store them.
-And that is done by adding one or more silos.
+Once you have your grains in place, you need a way to host them.
+That is done by adding one or more silos.

 In this case, when running locally on a single machine, you will only have a single silo.
 But the usage is exactly the same whether or not you have one or a thousand silos.
 It is just a matter of how many silos you spin up.
 Orleans handles the rest.